 Kramer Levin has dedicated thousands of hours to pro bono LGBTQ-related matters.
 The firm served as co-counsel with Lambda Legal in the New York State marriage equality cases and has filed amicus briefs in the DaleLawrenceWindsor and Perry cases as well as more recent marriage equality cases.
 In 2010, the firm was co-counsel with the ACLU in McMillen v.
 Itawamba County School District, a case in Mississippi brought on behalf of an openly lesbian student who was denied the right to attend her high school prom with her girlfriend as her date and wearing her attire of choice, a tuxedo.
 Earlier, the firm represented the lesbian survivor of a Sept.
 11 victim in obtaining her fair share of the Victims’ Compensation Fund award.

-The firm has received much recognition for its LGBTQ-related work:
+The firm and our colleagues have received much recognition for LGBTQ-related work, including:

-• The firm has consistently earned a perfect score on the Human Rights Campaign’s annual Corporate Equality Index.
+• The firm earned a perfect score on the 2025 Human Rights Campaign’s annual Corporate Equality Index.

-Also of note, Litigation associate Jason Moff was selected as one of the Best LGBTQ Attorneys Under 40 by the National LGBT Bar Association in 2014.
-This list honors and recognizes legal professionals under the age of 40 who have distinguished themselves in their field and demonstrated a profound commitment to LGBTQ equality.
+• Litigation associate Jason Moff was selected as one of the Best LGBTQ Attorneys Under 40 by the National LGBT Bar Association in 2014.

 Kramer Levin is committed to creating an inclusive culture and embracing a widely diverse workforce.
-We believe that retaining a diverse group of lawyers and other professionals strengthens our ability to attract talented individuals and enhances our ability to retain and serve our clients.
+We believe that retaining lawyers and other professionals from a variety of backgrounds strengthens our ability to attract talented individuals and enhances our ability to retain and serve our clients.

 As a means of advancing our firm culture and celebrating Disability Pride Month 2022, the firm launched an affinity group for employees with disabilities.
 All Kramer Levin employees both attorneys and staff) who identify as having a disability (whether physical or mental, chronic or temporary) are encouraged to join.
 This affinity group allows employees with disabilities to connect and share with one another.